Chrysler Horizon: 1978–1982 (Series I)

+1983–1984 (Series II)

 The series 2 Horizon launched in July 1982 had a 5-speed gearbox, and was badged series II 5 speed.
 The bumpers were painted black and the backlite was smaller, because the parcel shelf was raised to increase the size of the boot.
 Some models featured an electronic LED 'econometer' which illuminated several lights around the edge of the speedometer dial.
 An LED tachometer was available on higher trim levels, the horizontal row of green, yellow, and red LEDs positioned above the steering column, illuminating in 250 rpm intervals.